 [Section 100 amended by No. 25 of 1985 s.
 144; No. 73 of 1995 s.
 63.]

-101. Power to sell after advertisement lapses if sale not made within a year
+101. Power to sell lapses if sale not made within a year after advertisement

 If the land is not sold, and in the case of land under the Transfer of Land Act 1893, a transfer thereof is not registered within 12 months of the date of the delivery to the Registrar of Titles of a memorial of the advertisement referred to in section 93 then, subject to the next succeeding section of this Act, the advertisement and all subsequent proceedings under this Division shall no longer be in force, and shall cease to bind the land.

-102. Power to transfer land to Crown
+102. Land not bought may be transferred to Crown

 (1) If land is offered for sale by auction pursuant to this Division, but no bid is made for the land at the auction and the land is unsold within the period of 12 months mentioned in the last preceding section, and has been alienated from the Crown in fee simple, the Corporation with the consent of the Governor, shall have power by transfer (where the land is under the Transfer of Land Act 1893) and by deed (where the land is not under the Transfer of Land Act 1893) to transfer or convey an estate in fee simple to Her Majesty.